Protect Surprise & West Valley from a 700 MW Gas Power Plant

 Make your voice heard at every level.

 Voting April 28 on a Baccara pre-annexation development agreement.
-The council needs to hear from the community before this vote.
+The agreement was approved unanimously.
+The council needs to continue hearing from the community as annexation proceeds.

 Contact CouncilFinal approval authority.
 Your district supervisor needs to hear from you.